-11.4 Insurance.
-Grantee shall procure, carry and maintain in effect during all access to the Property throughout the term of this Easement the insurance specified in Exhibit E hereto, provided that Grantor reserves the right to periodically review and reasonably modify the insurance requirements specified in Exhibit E in effect to be generally consistent with requirements of other prudent property owners allowing access to their properties by conservation easement holders.
+10.4 Insurance.
+Grantee shall procure, carry and maintain in effect during all access to the Property throughout the term of this Easement the insurance specified in Exhibit C hereto, provided that Grantor reserves the right to periodically review and reasonably modify the insurance requirements specified in Exhibit C in effect to be generally consistent with requirements of other prudent property owners allowing access to their properties by conservation easement holders.
 All insurance shall be written on forms and with insurance carriers acceptable to Grantor in its commercially reasonable judgment.
-Prior to Grantee's initial entry onto the Property, and thereafter at least thirty (30) days prior to the expiration date of any policy, Grantee shall provide Grantor with evidence of the insurance coverage, or continuing coverage, as applicable, satisfying the requirements of this Section 11.4 and Exhibit E. Grantee is also responsible for causing Grantee's agents and contractors entering the Property to comply with the insurance requirements of this Easement at all relevant times, the insurance being specified in Exhibit E. Grantee shall, to the maximum extent permitted by law, indemnify, protect, defend and hold the Grantor Indemnitees harmless against claims, losses, costs (including attorneys' fees and costs), liabilities and damages resulting from the failure of Grantee, or any of Grantee's consultants, contractors or subcontractors, to comply with the insurance requirements set forth in this Section 11.4 and Exhibit E. Except for the right to access the Property under Section 5.2 above, which shall be conditioned upon carrying insurance required herein, no failure to carry such insurance or to provide a certificate thereof by any such deadline shall alter or affect in any manner any of the rights or obligations of the parties under or with respect to this Easement.
+Prior to Grantee's initial entry onto the Property, and annually thereafter, Grantee shall provide Grantor with evidence of the insurance coverage, or continuing coverage, as applicable, satisfying the requirements of this Section 10.4 and Exhibit C. Grantee is also responsible for causing Grantee's agents and contractors entering the Property to comply with the insurance requirements of this Easement at all relevant times, the insurance being specified in Exhibit C. Grantee shall, to the maximum extent permitted by law, indemnify, protect, defend and hold the Grantor Indemnitees harmless against claims, losses, costs (including attorneys' fees and costs), liabilities and damages resulting from the failure of Grantee, or any of

+Grantee's consultants, contractors or subcontractors, to comply with the insurance requirements set forth in this Section 10.4 and Exhibit C. Except for the right to access the Property under Section 4.2 above, which shall be conditioned upon carrying insurance required herein, no failure to carry such insurance or to provide a certificate thereof by any such deadline shall alter or affect in any manner any of the rights or obligations of the parties under or with respect to this Easement.
 The foregoing insurance requirements shall not apply in the event that the Grantee is a governmental agency with a self-insurance program reasonably acceptable to Grantor.

-12. Grantee Transfer of Easement.
+11. Grantee Transfer of Easement.

-12.1 Voluntary Transfer.
+11.1 Voluntary Transfer.

-12.1.1 If Grantee desires to assign its interest under this Easement, Grantee shall provide Grantor and the Sierra Nevada Conservancy ("SNC") with written notice of such intention to transfer to an assignee which is (a) qualified to hold a conservation easement under §815.3 of the California Civil Code; and (b) willing and with the financial capability (taking into account any stewardship funds to be transferred by Grantee with this Easement) and organizational experience to assume all of the responsibilities imposed on Grantee under this Easement; and (c) acceptable to Grantor in its reasonable discretion.
-Grantee shall allow the SNC, in consultation with Grantor, a period of not less than sixty (60) days within which to approve the proposed assignee, which approval shall not be unreasonably withheld and shall be based on whether the proposed assignee meets the designation criteria specified in this Section 12.1.1.
+11.1.1 If Grantee desires to assign its interest under this Easement, Grantee shall provide Grant-or and the Sierra Nevada Conservancy ("SNC") with written notice of such intention to transfer to an assignee which is (a) qualified to hold a conservation easement under section 815.3 of the California Civil Code; and (b) willing and with the financial capability (taking into account any stewardship funds to be transferred by Grantee with this Easement) and organizational experience to assume all of the responsibilities imposed on Grantee under this Easement; and (c) acceptable to Grantor in its reasonable discretion.
+Grantee shall allow the SNC, in consultation with Grantor, a period of not less than sixty (60) days within which to approve the proposed assignee, which approval shall not be unreasonably withheld and shall be based on whether the proposed assignee meets the designation criteria specified in this Section 11.1.1.